BJSGamingchannel/Personal-Expenses/README.md

 We ask that you please do not copy any of the code from Personal Expenses as it has taken quite a lot of time and effort to create the program, thank you.

-#Version's

-If you're wondering "Which one should I download?" the answer is:

-If you have never downloaded the program before, download the folder "Personal Expenses - Version (whatever version)".

-If you have already downloaded Personal Expenses and are looking to update your program, please download the folder name "Personal Expenses - Version (whatvever versionn) update".
-Please make sure that your place the contents of the folder within the old folder, replaces any old files.

-If you are looking to see what updates are up and coming download the folder called "Personal Expenses - Development Build", but please note that this version is un-stable.

 #In/Outcome Calculator